Frequently Asked Questions about Bat Surveys

 How Long is a Bat Survey Valid for?

 The Chartered Institute of Ecology and Environmental Management (CIEEM) produces a document to advise professional ecologists about the shelf-life of ecological reports.

 Between the advice of this document and our own expertise, we recommend that bat surveys are undertaken:

 - As early as possible for feasibility stage work (RIBA plan of work stage 0-1)

-- Within 12-24 months of submitting for a planning application for preliminary roost assessments
+- Within 12-24 months of submitting a full planning application for Preliminary Roost Assessments (PRAs)

-- Within 6-12 months of submitting for a planning application for bat emergence surveys
+- Within 6-12 months of submitting a full planning application for Bat Emergence and Re-Entry Surveys (BERS)

 - Within one survey season for European protected species mitigation licence applications

-- Within 3 months for bat mitigation class licence applications (also called low impact bat licences)
+- Within three months for bat mitigation class licence applications (also called a low impact bat licence)

 In a word, no.

-If you hire one of our friendly bat ecologists, we’ll make sure you get planning.
-Sure, there will be the odd hoop to jump through – a fact of life with the planning process in general – but if you follow the advice that we give you to the letter, we guarantee you planning permission.
+If you hire one of our friendly licensed bat ecologists, we’ll make sure you get planning.
+Sure, there will be the odd hoop to jump through – a fact of life with the planning process in general – but if you follow the further advice that we give you to the letter, we guarantee you planning permission.
 We’ve never failed yet or had a bat survey report disregarded by the local council’s planning department.